sbrl/nimrod-data-downloader/README.md

  - The content of the array-of-arrays `data` property is rotated by 90° clockwise.
 To fix this, the data must be transposed 90° **anti-**clockwise.
 See `docs/transpose.mjs` in this repository for an example of how this is done.

+## Contributing
+Contributions are welcome!
+If you've found a bug, please [open an issue](https://github.com/sbrl/nimrod-data-downloader/issues/new).

+Even better, please open a pull request :D

+Don't forget to mention in the pull request text that you release your contribution under the Mozilla Public License 2.0 though, because otherwise I will unfortunately be unable to accept your pull request.

+Please remember that that since the licence on the nimrod rainfall radar data is so restrictive, I may not have access to it when you open your issue or pull request.
+I expect to have access until August 2022 (which is when my PhD ends).

 ## Licence
 This program is released under the Mozilla Public License 2.0.
 The full license text is included in the `LICENSE` file in this repository.
 Tldr legal have a [great summary](https://tldrlegal.com/license/mozilla-public-license-2.0-(mpl-2)) of the license you should read.